Broker Compensation Disclosure Requirements

 While the responsibility of providing the disclosure falls on the service provider (your broker or consultant) arrangements that are not “reasonable” are a “prohibited transaction” under ERISA.
 If you have not received a disclosure from any covered service provider you may request one in writing that must be furnished within 90 days.
 We have developed a sample compensation disclosure form that you can download and use.

-Most brokers will talk at length about their product offerings and services to clients, ranging from consulting services, administrative services, compliance services, wellness services, and the selection of insurance products.
-Stranger yet, each time you evaluate a new broker, they can do all that and more for base commissions or an equal/lesser consulting fee than their predecessor.
+Most brokers will talk at length about their product offerings and services to clients, ranging from consulting services, administration services, compliance services, wellness services, and the selection of insurance products.
+Stranger yet, each time you evaluate a new broker, they can do all that and more for base commissions or an equal/lesser service fees than their predecessor.

-In reality, compensation for brokers and arrangements with insurance companies morphed into a secret world of contingent commission, and indirect compensation outside of the fee for services employers thought they were paying.
+In reality, compensation for brokers and forms of compensation from insurance companies morphed into a secret world of contingent commission, perverse incentive programs, and indirect compensation outside of the fee for services employers thought they were paying.